venkys-io/Code-Blogs/Arrays/Easy/Anagram/README.md

    The first step after the creation of the function is to check whether the lengths of the strings are equal or not.
 If the lengths of the strings are not equal then the strings are not anagram.
 If the lengths of the strings are equal then create a hash table.

 **3. Create, Update Frequencies and Check for anagram:**
    We will create a hash table to store the frequency of characters.
-Iterates through each character of strings(s1,s2) simultaneously, updating frequencies in the hashtable.
+Iterates through each character of string s1, and updates the frequencies in the hashtable.
 Check if characters in s2 are present in s1.
 If not, the function returns false (i.e.Strings are not anagram).

 **4. Check Final Frequencies:**
    Check if all characters have zero frequency in the hashtable.
 If any character has a non-zero frequency, then the strings are not Anagram and the function returns False.
 If all characters have zero frequency, the function returns True, indicating that the strings are anagrams.